 Waterloo does.

-Data Point #2: Population Growth
+Data Point #2: Population growth

-Source: Lightcast, 2023.
-Population growth from 2017-2022 at the CD/MSA level; CBRE Scoring Tech Talent Report 2024
+Sources: Lightcast, 2025.
+Population growth from 2018-2023 at the CD/MSA level; CBRE Scoring Tech Talent Report 2025

 Yes, Silicon Valley is bigger in terms of population, but it’s heading in the wrong direction!

-Waterloo’s strong population growth – the fastest-growing in Canada, in fact – is a big positive, but it’s our growth rate in the millennial and Gen-Z demographics that’s a real eye-opener.
-Waterloo has the top growth rate in these two demographics among all 50 communities included in the 2024 CBRE Scoring Tech Talent Report.
+Waterloo’s strong population growth – the third fastest-growing in Canada, in fact – is a big positive, but it’s our growth rate in the millennial and Gen-Z demographics that’s a real eye-opener.
+Waterloo has the top growth rate in these two demographics among all 50 communities included in the 2025 CBRE Scoring Tech Talent Report.

 People of working age are moving to the Waterloo area in droves, even as they leave Silicon Valley in significant numbers.

-Data Point #3: Estimated One-Year Company Cost
+Data Point #3: Estimated one-year company cost

-Source: CBRE Scoring Tech Talent Report 2024 – based on office space and wages for 500 people
+Source: CBRE Scoring Tech Talent Report 2025 – based on office space and wages for 500 people

 Woah now.
 That’s a big difference.

-An office in Silicon Valley will cost double what you’d pay in Waterloo.
+An office in Silicon Valley will cost more than double what you’d pay in Waterloo.
 The exact same office.
 The same number of employees, working in the same roles, in the same amount of office space.

 CBRE calculates this using real estate and salaries, but Canada’s tax advantages add even more to the difference.
 If you’re a scaling company looking to gain capacity without breaking the bank, Waterloo is going to give you a lot more runway – better bang for your buck.

-Data Point #4: Payroll Taxes
+Data Point #4: Payroll taxes

 Canada has a reputation of being a high-tax jurisdiction, but when it comes to business, it’s just not true.
 Our payroll taxes are lower than anywhere in the United States.

-Data Point #5: Average Monthly Apartment Rent
+Data Point #5: Average monthly apartment rent

 For anyone living in Silicon Valley, this data point can’t come as a surprise.
-California has the second highest average rent in the United States and the Bay Area is the home to some of North America’s most expensive neighbourhoods.
+California has the highest average rent in the United States and the Bay Area is the home to some of North America’s most expensive neighbourhoods.

 Waterloo isn’t exactly cheap, but in comparison, it’s affordable.
 If your company is concerned about employees having a great quality of life, well, it all starts with being able to afford the roof over your head.
 In Waterloo, that roof is more attainable.